What does Netiquette mean?

 Kindness matters.
 So do capital letters and proper grammar:) If you know there's a way you shouldn't behave in real life, make sure not to act that way online, either.
 If your behavior is questionable, be aware that your teacher and administrators can pull your activity online with the click of a button.
 Make yourself and your school proud by maintaining your online reputation.

 Tip 3: Ensure yourself some privacy.

 What should be posted online?
-The good news about being enrolled in this course is that only your classmates and teachers have access to your posts.
-We don't have to worry about sneaky people seeing what you post online.
-However, if you're in a discussion forum, for example, and you want to share a real-life story about something that happened to you, be aware of being too specific or embarrassing another person who might have been involved.
+The good news about being enrolled in this course is that only your classmates and teachers have access to your discussion posts.
+We don't have to worry about sneaky people seeing what we post.
+However, if you're in a discussion forum, for example, and you want to share a real-life story about something that happened to you, be aware of giving too many details or embarrassing another person who might have been involved.